Constraint Guided Model Quantization of Neural Networks: Introduction

-For the task of quantizing a given neural network architecture, there are four classes of methods: (i) gradient based methods \citep{Zhe2019,Lacey2018,Uhlich2020,VanBaalen2020}, (ii) reinforcement learning based methods \citep{Elthakeb2020,Wang2019,Lou2019,Ning2021}, (iii) heuristic based methods \citep{Chu2019,Yao2021,Cai2020,Chen2021}, and (iv) meta-heuristic based methods \citep{Gong2019,Yuan2020,Bulat2021,Wu2018}.
+For the task of quantization of a given neural network architecture, there are four classes of methods: (i) gradient based methods \citep{Zhe2019,Lacey2018,Uhlich2020,VanBaalen2020}, (ii) reinforcement learning based methods \citep{Elthakeb2020,Wang2019,Lou2019,Ning2021}, (iii) heuristic based methods \citep{Chu2019,Yao2021,Cai2020,Chen2021}, and (iv) meta-heuristic based methods \citep{Gong2019,Yuan2020,Bulat2021,Wu2018}.
 For a comprehensive overview the reader is referred to \cite{Rakka2024}. \cite{Hohman2024} argue that compressing a network to low bit-width, such as 4 bit, requires compression-aware training.
+As neural networks are typically trained using gradient descent optimizers, designing a compression method that can be learned with gradient descent allows for an easy combination of both objectives.
 Hence, the proposed method is a gradient based method, and, therefore, only the gradient based methods are discussed in detail within this work.
 In \cite{Lacey2018}, the authors proposed a first approach to learn a mixed-precision neural network.
 A sampling method is proposed to determine during training the bit-width of each layer such that the overall complexity of the neural network is always within some predefined complexity budget.
 Thus, the training consists of learning the weights of the neural network where the bit-widths are changed accordingly to samples taken from a Gumbel-Softmax distribution and at the end of training the bit-widths are kept fixed for a finetuning step to improve the performance.
-Therefore, especially in the early stages of training, non-integer bit-sizes are used.
-Hence, a difference between training and inference is observed.
+Therefore, especially in the early stages of training, non-integer bit-sizes are used as a large temperature is used.
+The temperature parameter is decreased over time such that the samples become closer to integers over time.
+As a result, a difference between training and inference is observed as the temperature is not set to 0 during training.
 Furthermore, sampling based methods are expensive \citep{Rakka2024}.